-BIO 110.
+- BIO 110.
 Environmental Biology (3) A study of the interrelationships between humans and their environment.
 Emphasis on human impact on natural ecosystems, environmental economics, politics, and ethics.
 Special laboratory exercises and demonstrations are included.
 Satisfies the core curriculum requirement of a laboratory science.
-No prerequisites.

-BIO 115.
+No prerequisites. - BIO 115.
 Biology of Sex (3) An introduction to the biological principles of human reproduction.
-Reproduction anatomy and physiology as well as the social implications of sex and reproductive technology will be considered.

-- BIO 120.
+Reproduction anatomy and physiology as well as the social implications of sex and reproductive technology will be considered. - BIO 120.
 Farms to Pharmaceuticals: The Botany of Everyday Things (3) A survey of plants and plant products used by people for food, medicine, clothing, and shelter.
 Special laboratory exercises and demonstrations are included.
 Satisfies the laboratory science core curriculum requirement. - BIO 136.
 Microbiology (3) A survey of bacteria, fungi, viruses, and protozoa.
 Topics relate microbial structure, metabolism, and genetics to patterns of disease and to mode of action of antimicrobials.
 Prerequisite: BIO 101 or CHM 101.
 Corequisite: BIO 138.
 Non-science majors only. - BIO 138.
 Microbiology Laboratory (1) Corequisite: BIO 136.
-The laboratory emphasizes aseptic technique, and the identification of bacterial groups by differential staining, cultivation and biochemical methods. - BIO 205.
-Invertebrate Zoology (3) An introductory course in zoology.
+The laboratory emphasizes aseptic technique, and the identification of bacterial groups by differential staining, cultivation and biochemical methods. - BIO 201.
+Flora of the Gulf Coast (3) A survey of the plants of the Gulf Coast for education majors.
+Emphasizes plant taxonomy but includes aspects of anatomy, physiology, and pathology.
+Partially satisfies education science requirement - BIO 205.
+Invertebrate Zoology (3) Study of invertebrate diversity including systematics, natural history, and anatomy.
 Prerequisite: BIO 101 or CHM 112 or equivalent.
 Corequisite: BIO 207 - BIO 207.
 Invertebrate Zoology Laboratory (1) Corequisite: BIO 205. - BIO 231-232.
 Anatomy and Physiology I-II (6) A two semester survey of human anatomy and physiology using an organ systems approach.
 The course focuses on normal anatomy and physiology; disease conditions will be discussed when they illustrate fundamental anatomical and physiological principles.
-Prerequisities: BIO 101; CHM 111 and 112, or CHM 101.
+Prerequisites: BIO 101; CHM 111 and 112, or CHM 101.
 Corequisites: BIO 233-234. - BIO 233-234.
 Anatomy and Physiology Laboratory I-II (2) Corequisites: BIO 231 and 232.
 An in-depth study of human anatomy and physiology using an organ systems approach.
 (Bibliographic instruction course) - BIO 236.
 Microbial Biology (3) A course in microbiology for science majors emphasizing the role and importance of microbes in medical, environmental and molecular disciplines.
 Prerequisite: BIO 101. - BIO 238.
-Microbial Biology Laboratory (1) Corequisite: BIO 236. - BIO 254.
-Vertebrate Zoology (2) Anatomical study of vertebrate forms with special attention to function.
-Prerequisite: BIO 205 and 207 or equivalent.
-Corequisite: BIO 256. - BIO 256.
-Vertebrate Zoology Laboratory (2) Corequisite: BIO 254.
+Microbial Biology Laboratory (1) Corequisite: BIO 236. - BIO 240-241.
+Biomedical Anatomy and Physiology I-II (6) A two-semester sequence offering a comprehensive study of the form and function of the human body with emphasis placed on real life and biomedical applications of the principles of anatomy and physiology.
+Prerequisite: BIO 101.
+Corequisite: BIO 243-244. - BIO 243-244.
+Biomedical Anatomy and Physiology Laboratory I-II (2) A study of the form and function of the major organ systems in the human body that will utilize digital anatomy, models, and dissection.
+Corequisite: BIO 240-241.